Controlling Power with the Linux kernel Regulator Framework

 };

-static struct of_regulator_match isl6271a_matches[] = {
+static const struct regmap_config my_pmic_regmap = {

 };

-static struct regulator_ops isl_core_ops = {
+static const struct regulator_ops buck_ops = {

 .list_voltage = regulator_list_voltage_linear,